tzalex/GettingCleaningData_Project/CodeBook.md

 #CODEBOOK
 #Getting and Cleaning Data, Third week project

 After extracting the zip file "getdata-projectfiles-UCI HAR Dataset", a folder named "UCI HAR Dataset" is created.
-The folder contains 2 folders ("test" and "train") and 4 text files ("activity_labels", "features", "features_info" and "README").
+The folder contains two folders ("test" and "train") and four text files ("activity_labels", "features", "features_info" and "README").

 From instructions: